 Spring Has Sprung With The Turning Of The Wheel...

-Stars re-align during the Spring Equinox on March 20th, an event marked astrologically by the sun moving into Aries, which is the first zodiac sign.
+Stars re-align during the Spring Equinox on or around March 20th, an event marked astrologically by the sun moving into Aries, which is the first zodiac sign.

 0º Aries: Spring Equinox

 This signals a shift in energy, as the Sun appears in the sign of the Ram, initiating, trailblazer Aries.

 When is the Spring Equinox in 2022?

 - March 20th at 11.34 pm in Hong Kong

 - March 20th at 3.34 am in London